Gianluigi Donnarumma: 2015–16: Immediate breakthrough into starting eleven

 At the beginning of the 2015–16 season, Donnarumma was promoted to the senior team by manager Siniša Mihajlović, initially as the third-choice goalkeeper behind Diego López and Christian Abbiati.
 During Milan's pre-season tour of China, he made his debut in an International Champions Cup match against Real Madrid on 30 July.
 Replacing López in the 72nd minute, he kept a clean sheet for the remainder of the match, but was one of two Milan players to miss his penalty shoot-out attempt in an eventual 10–9 loss.
 His subsequent starting appearance against Sassuolo in the final of the TIM Trophy saw him save two penalties in the shootout to secure Milan's victory.

-Donnarumma made his competitive debut in Serie A on 25 October against Sassuolo at the San Siro stadium; chosen to start ahead of López, he helped the team achieve a 2–1 victory after three matches without a win.
-At the age of 16 years and 242 days, he was the second-youngest goalkeeper to start a match in the history of Italian football; 13 days older than Giuseppe Sacchi, who coincidentally made his Serie A debut with Milan on the very same date, 73 years earlier.
+Donnarumma made his competitive debut in Serie A on 25 October 2015 against Sassuolo at the San Siro stadium; chosen to start ahead of López, he helped the team achieve a 2–1 victory after three matches without a win.
+At the age of 16 years and 242 days, he was the third-youngest goalkeeper to start a match in the history of Italian football; 13 days older than Giuseppe Sacchi, who coincidentally made his Serie A debut with Milan on the very same date, 73 years earlier; and two months older than Gianluca Pacchiarotti, who made his Serie A debut with Pescara in 1980.
 López subsequently hailed him as "the future of Milan and of Italian football".
 Donnarumma kept his first clean sheet three days later in a 1–0 win against Chievo.
-After three successive victories featuring Donnarumma in the starting line-up, Milan avoided a defeat against Atalanta as a result of an impressive display from their goalkeeper; "Donnarumma worked miracles," commented the Gazzetta dello Sport.
+After three successive victories featuring Donnarumma in the starting line-up, Milan avoided a defeat against Atalanta as a result of an impressive display from their goalkeeper; "Donnarumma worked miracles", commented the Gazzetta dello Sport.
 His performances that year earned him a place among the top 25 of Don Balón's ranking of the world's best footballers under age 21.

 By the start of 2016, Donnarumma had firmly supplanted López as the first-choice goalkeeper for Milan, who subsequently offered him a revised, three-year contract.
-His first appearance in the Derby della Madonnina, Milan's crosstown rivalry with Internazionale, came on 31 January; the clash ended in a 3–0 victory after he stopped Éder from scoring.
+His first appearance in the Derby della Madonnina, Milan's crosstown rivalry with Internazionale, came on 31 January 2016; the clash ended in a 3–0 victory after he stopped Éder from scoring.
 In March, he was briefly hospitalised after suffering a head injury in an on-pitch collision with Chievo's Fabrizio Cacciatore.
 Donnarumma featured ahead of Abbiati in Milan's 1–0 defeat to Juventus in the Coppa Italia Final, as the club failed to qualify for European competition at the end of the season.